Assessment of nutritional status in dialysis patients

 The assessment of nutritional status is a routine part of the care of maintenance dialysis patients in order to allow early recognition and treatment of PEW syndrome.
 Markers of PEW are among the strongest predictors of morbidity and mortality in ESRD patients [3,7].

 This topic reviews our approach to the assessment of nutritional status among ESRD patients.
 The pathogenesis and treatment of PEW are discussed elsewhere.
-(See "Pathogenesis and treatment of malnutrition in maintenance dialysis".)
+(See "Pathogenesis and treatment of malnutrition in maintenance hemodialysis patients".)

 OUR APPROACH TO THE CLINICAL ASSESSMENT OF NUTRITIONAL STATUS